What’s in a cord of firewood?

-Measurement Canada, a division of Industry Canada, is suggesting people stop buying and selling firewood by the cord.
+Evens Canadians may not know this, but there exists a federal body that administers how everything is measured has weighed in.
+In 2015, Measurement Canada, said federal body and a division of Industry Canada, suggested people stop buying and selling firewood by the cord.

-Those terms Measurement Canada deems illegal because they invariably refer to a cord that, once split and stacked, measures less than 128 cubic feet.
+Those terms Measurement Canada deems illegal because they invariably refer to a cord of fuel wood that, once split into logs and stacked, measures less than 128 cubic feet of energy.

 “To avoid any confusion about the amount of firewood purchased or sold, Measurement Canada recommends the use of the stacked cubic metre when purchasing or selling bulk firewood,” reads its statement.